 An activity is a general name for a group of features in a Moodle course.
-Usually an activity is something that a student will do that interacts with other students and or the teacher.
+Usually an activity is something that a student will do that interacts with other students and or the tutor.

-In Moodle terminology, an Activity, such as Forums or Quizzes, properly means something students can contribute to directly, and is often contrasted to a Resource such as a File or Page, which is presented by the teacher to them.
+In Moodle terminology, an Activity, such as Forums or Quizzes, properly means something students can contribute to directly, and is often contrasted to a Resource such as a File or Page, which is presented by the tutor to them.
 However, the term activity is sometimes for convenience also used to refer to both Activities and Resources as a group.

-There are 14 different types of activities in the standard Moodle that can be found when the editing is turned on and the link 'Add an activity or resource' is clicked.
+There are 15 different types of activities in the standard Moodle that can be found when the editing is turned on and the link 'Add an activity or resource' is clicked.

 Assignments